ayohana/read-my-brain/README.md

   - [ ] Apply Swagger API or add Views to API for http routes documentation.
   - [ ] The API can translate the vice versa (from layman’s terms to nursing jargons).
   - [ ] Make the front end media responsive.
+  - [ ] Add functionality to enable uploading a document and the app will translate the whole document.
   - [x] ~~Use a React UI library such as React Semantic UI or Material UI.~~
   - [x] ~~Use Quill's basic text editor for application UI.~~
   - [x] ~~Apply Quill's toolbar.~~